-Please try to schedule these well-‐child visits when your child is well!
+Please try to schedule these well-child visits when your child is well!
 A sick child is often not cooperative, and we only do shots when a child is well.
-Please call several days or weeks in advance for a well-‐child checkup.
-We are very busy with school physicals at the end of July and early August.
+Please call several days or weeks in advance for a well-child checkup.
+We are very busy with school physicals during June, July, and August.
+4-5 days:

 We support breastfeeding enthusiastically!
 Breast milk is the best nutrition for your baby, and the encounter between mother and baby at nursing time is emotionally satisfying to both.
 In our opinion, most newborns, if stable, can be placed directly on the breast after delivery and given no supplement.
 Breast milk usually comes in three to